DanielIvanek/Text_Analyzer/README.md

 # Text_Analyzer
-Create text analyzer, that will analyze inserted text and output description
+Create text analyzer,
+that will analyze inserted text and output description of it.